mkschleg/CMPUT603-LanguageTutorial/C++Tutorial/README.md

 ## Installation

 First you need to install a compiler and CMake itself.
-In this tutorial we will use a C++17 compatible compiler (in this case Clang) and CMake v3.
+In this tutorial we will use a C++ compatible compiler (in this case Clang) and CMake v3.
 In my setup I use [Homebrew](https://brew.sh).
 For more details on how to install these packages for your specific system see the following:

 - Clang: https://clang.llvm.org
 - CMake: https://cmake.org

 ## Running the example